 - Horrible: "I will work on my project 5 hours per week."
 This plan gets an F. - Bad: "I will work on my project from 2-4pm every Tuesday before lacrosse practice, and from 9-noon every Sunday."
 Better, but still probably a D. - Better: "Every Tuesday from 2-4pm before lacrosse practice, I will go to Blue Sail which is a good distraction-free place for me to work.
 I will turn off my phone.
 For the first 4 weeks of the semester I will spend those two hours doing background reading; I will print papers I want to read ahead of time and write notes in the margins as I read.
 On Sundays, ..." and so on.
-Probably a B. - I will leave you to imagine what an A plan looks like. - 26/28 September: You will give a 10-minute in-class presentation reporting on your progress so far. - 17 October: Turn in a first draft of your abstract. - 24 October: Turn in a first draft of your introduction (2-5 pages). - 2 November: Turn in a first draft of your background section (5-10 pages). - 14 November: Turn in a draft of the first half of your paper body (10 pages or so). - 28/30 Nov: 10-minute in-class final presentation (open to the public), and turn in a draft of your entire paper. - Wednesday, 6 December: Final revised paper due, unless you pick a later deadline.
+Probably a B. - I will leave you to imagine what an A plan looks like. - 1/3 October: You will give a 10-minute in-class presentation reporting on your progress so far. - 8 October: Turn in a first draft of your abstract. - 15 October: Turn in a first draft of your introduction (2-5 pages). - 29 October: Turn in a first draft of your background section (5-10 pages). - 12 November: Turn in a draft of the first half of your paper body (10 pages or so). - 26 November: Turn in a draft of the second half of your paper body, and a revised version of the first half. - 11 December: 15-minute final presentation (open to the public). - 12 December: Final revised paper due, unless you pick a later deadline.